 Takeaway: Medical Marijuana for Neuropathy

-With recent scientific discovery elucidating the important role cannabinoids play in managing neuropathic pain, cannabis is becoming an increasingly viable alternative for patients that don’t respond well to or cannot tolerate the standard medication.
+With recent scientific discoveries elucidating the important role cannabinoids play in managing neuropathic pain, cannabis is becoming an increasingly viable alternative for patients that don’t respond well to or cannot tolerate the standard medication.